kirubel606/Check-subscription-bot/README.md

 # YANGO Telegram Bot

 YANGO is a Telegram bot designed to facilitate user engagement and reward distribution within the YANGO community.
-The bot allows users to participate in competitions, check their payment status, and receive rewards.
+The bot allows users to participate in competitions, check their subscription status, and receive rewards.

 ## Features